 Below Are Fabulous Places To Start On Your Journey To the Past While In North Georgia

 1. Alpine Helen

 Even the Alpine village of Helen, GA is laced with history.
-All throughout the town you will feel as though you have been transported back in time to old world Europe.
+Throughout the town, you will feel as though you have been transported back in time to old-world Europe.